AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/i-have-configured-api-keys-for-sensei-but-only-seeing-1-saas-data-space.md

 ## Issue

-I have configured the API keys for Adobe AI, but I am only seeing one SaaS data space.
+After configuring the Adobe AI API keys, the system shows only one SaaS data space.

 ## Cause

-The number of SaaS data spaces that appears depends on your Commerce license:
+The number of available SaaS data spaces depends on the product entitlement tied to the Commerce account and the type of service being used.

-* Adobe Commerce - One production data space; two testing data spaces
-* Magento Open Source - One production data space; no testing data spaces

 ## Solution

-* Make sure that the API keys were created on the Account Owner's account.
-Even if you have been given shared access to their account and created the keys on your own account, this will not grant you more than one data space.
-* If the keys were generated on the Account Owner's account, make sure that the license is active, i.e., there are no pending invoices.
+In general, the number of available SaaS data spaces depends on the Commerce license:

+* Adobe Commerce: one production data space and two testing data spaces
+* Magento Open Source: one production data space and no testing data spaces

+For Payment Services, the default behavior is:

+* Payment Services on Adobe Commerce (*Cloud or on-premises*) has three data spaces by default:
+ * one production data space
+ * two testing data spaces
+* Payment Services on Magento Open Source has one data space by default

+Customers who own multiple Cloud projects or on-premises (*live/production*) installations can also request additional production and testing data spaces for each project or instance by submitting a Support request.

+Magento Open Source customers using Adobe Payment Services can also request an additional data space.
+Contact the Payments team for prior approval before submitting a Support request to add a testing data space.

+>[!NOTE]
+> Do not use the same SaaS data space across multiple environments at the same time.
+If a production or testing data space is reused across environments, data can become mixed and may require cleanup.